 A web service is a client as well as a server application that is used to communicate over the World Wide Web's (WWW) via Hypertext Transfer Protocol (HTTP).
 According to the World Wide Web Consortium (W3C), the web services offer a regular way for interoperation between software applications that are running on various types of platforms as well as frameworks.

 The REST Architecture

-REST is abbreviated as Representational State Transfer is a phrase coined by Mr. Roy Fielding in the year 2000.
-It is a structural design approach for crafting loosely attached applications using HTTP which is often implemented in the growth of web services.
-REST web services do not impose any rule concerning how it needs to be put into practice at a subordinate level; it just places high-level design guiding principle and absconds you to think of our implementation.
+REST is the abbreviation of Representational State Transfer, a phrase coined in the year 2000 by Mr. Roy Fielding.
+It is a structural design approach for crafting loosely attached applications using HTTP, often implemented in the growth of web services.
+REST web services do not impose any rules concerning how it needs to be applied in practice at a low level; it only holds the high-level design guiding principles and leaves it to the developer to think about the implementation.

-In this architecture, a REST server offers contacts to resources which also helps in client accesses as well as help in updating the resources.
-In this, the resources are recognized by URIs / global IDs.
-This API employs a variety of representations for signifying a resource like JSON - which is very popular among them all, text, XML formats.
-REST architecture oriented web services are termed as RESTful web services.
+In this architecture, a REST server provides connectivity to resources, which helps with client access as well as updating resources.
+In this, the resources are recognized by the URIs / Global IDs.
+REST API creates a variety of outputs to represent a resource, such as JSON - which is very popular among them all, text, XML formats.
+REST architecture-oriented web services are termed as RESTful web services.

 The REST architecture makes use of four commonly used HTTP methods.
 These are:

 |GET||This method helps in offering read-only access for the resources.|

 |POST||This method is implemented for creating a new resource.|

 |DELETE||This method is implemented for removing a resource.|